 Go from ski to spa in Whistler

 Under two hours from Vancouver is a breathtaking city in the mountains: Whistler.
-While it's close enough for a daytrip, to really experience it at the laid back pace of the locals you're going to need at least a few nights.
+While it's close enough for a day-trip, to really experience it in the laid back pace of the locals you're going to need at least a few nights.

-In the winter, Whistler is a ski and snowboard paradise.
+Above all else, Whistler is a ski and snowboard paradise.
 Whistler Blackcomb, one of the venues of the 2010 Vancouver Olympic Games, is consistently rated the top ski resort in North America.
-The two mountains are covered in ski and snowboard runs for all skill levels, from glacier riding to bunny hills.
+The two mountains are absolutely covered in ski and snowboard runs for all skill levels, from glacier riding to bunny hills.
 These runs lead right into Whistler Village, where you can enjoy the apr?s-ski at your choice of bars and restaurants.

-After an exciting day spent knee-deep in powder, pedalling down the mountain or hiking the peaks, give your body a much-needed break at the Scandinave Spa.
-Enjoy a massage or simply lounge in the hot pools and saunas, and leave all of your stress behind.
+After an exciting day spent knee-deep in powder, give your body a much-needed break at the Scandinave Spa.
+Enjoy a massage or simply lounge out in the hot pools and saunas, and leave all of your stress behind.

 Treat your stomach on Salt Spring Island

 The Washington Post once called Salt Spring Island the "coolest island in Canada."
-After a picturesque 35-minute floatplane flight from downtown Vancouver with Harbour Air, you can quickly find out why.
+After a quick 35-minute floatplane flight from downtown Vancouver with Salt Spring Air, you can quickly find out why.
 The most popular of British Columbia's Southern Gulf Islands, Salt Spring isn't only home to a diverse collection of musicians, authors and artists; it's also a great food destination.

-One of the best outdoor markets in Canada calls Salt Spring home.
-With more than 100 stalls to peruse at your leisure, you'll discover fresh local produce, baking and culinary creations that will leave your mouth watering and your wallet a few dollars lighter.
-Ganges Harbour, where your plane lands, is also home to quaint coffee shops and great restaurants like the Tree House Cafe and Rock Salt Restaurant & Cafe.
-Eat your fill and then work it off by hiking, kayaking, golfing, cycling, and generally enjoying the beautiful island.
+One of the best outdoor markets in the country calls Salt Spring home.
+With more than 100 stalls to peruse at your leisure, you'll encounter fresh local produce, baking and culinary creations that will leave your mouth watering and your wallet a few dollars lighter.
+Ganges Harbour, where your plane likely landed, is also home to quaint coffee shops and great restaurants like the Tree House Cafe and Rock Salt Restaurant & Cafe.
+Have your fill and then work it off by hiking, kayaking, golfing, cycling, and generally enjoying the beautiful island.

 Hike and swim around Bowen Island